Bobby Kotick: Early career

-While Kotick was still a student in 1983 at the University of Michigan, he started a technology company called Arktronics with friend Howard Marks in their dorm room.
-The two developed software for the Apple II.
-During his sophomore year, Kotick met and pitched Steve Wynn to invest in Arktronics.
-Wynn later invested $300,000 in the company.
-Steve Jobs heard about Arktronics' software.
-He met with Kotick and Marks in Ann Arbor and advised them to drop out of college to focus on the software business.
-Kotick took the advice and left the University of Michigan to focus all of his time on his company.
+While Kotick was still a student in 1983 at the University of Michigan, he started a software company called Arktronics with friend Howard Marks in their dorm room.
+He and his roommate developed a GUI-based integrated software package called Jane for the Apple II.
+During his second year, Kotick convinced Steve Wynn to invest $300,000 in their startup.
+Steve Jobs met with Kotick and convinced him to drop out of college.
+Kotick took the advice and left the University of Michigan to focus on building his company.

 In 1987, Kotick tried to acquire Commodore International.
 He planned to remove the keyboard and disk drive from the Amiga 500 and turn it into a video game system.
 He was unsuccessful in persuading Commodore's then-Chairman Irving Gould to sell control of the company.
-Kotick was CEO of Leisure Concepts from June 1990 to December 1990.

-In December 1990, Kotick and his partner Brian Kelly bought a 25% stake in the almost-bankrupt Activision, then known as Mediagenic.
-He changed the name back to Activision, performed a full restructuring of the company, and refocused the company on video games.
+In June 1990, Kotick became CEO of Leisure Concepts, Nintendo's third-party licensing agent.
+In December 1990, Kotick sold his stake in Leisure Concepts and purchased a 25% stake in the almost-bankrupt Activision, then known as Mediagenic, with business partner Brian Kelly.
+In 1991, Kotick changed the name back to Activision, performed a full restructuring of the company, and refocused the company on making and marketing video games.
 Kotick became CEO of Activision in February 1991.
 From 1997 to 2003, Activision acquired nine development studios and released its first hit game in 1995.

 At Activision, Kotick set out to build "an institutional quality, well-managed company with a focus on the independent developer."
 In a June 14, 2010, interview with gaming blog Kotaku, Kotick stated, "…[P]art of the whole philosophy of Activision was whether you're owned outright or not, if you're a studio you have control of your destiny, you could make decisions about who to hire, flexibility on what products to make, how to make them, schedules appropriate to make them, budgets."

-Kotick also served as a founder of International Consumer Technologies and was president from 1986 to January 1995.
+Kotick founded International Consumer Technologies.
 In 1995, International Consumer Technologies became a wholly owned subsidiary of Activision.